DarkGhostHunter/Laraload/README.md

 * **How can I change the number of hits, cache or cache key for the default condition?**

-While I encourage you to create your own, you can easily change them by adding a [container event](https://laravel.com/docs/8.x/container#container-events) to your `AppServiceProvider.php`, under the `register()` method.
+While I encourage you to create your own condition, you can easily change them by adding a [container event](https://laravel.com/docs/8.x/container#container-events) to your `AppServiceProvider.php`, under the `register()` method.

 ```php
 $this->app->when(\DarkGhostHunter\Laraload\Conditions\CountRequests::class)